 - (a) Short-term funds are required to meet cash flows occurring in the next month or so, and the preservation of capital and liquidity is therefore of paramount importance.
 Generating investment returns is of limited concern here, although it should not be ignored.
 Instant access AAA-rated money market funds and bank deposit accounts will be the main methods used to manage short-term cash. - (b) Medium-term funds which may be required in the next one to twelve months will be managed concentrating on security, with less importance attached to liquidity but a slightly higher emphasis on yield.
 The majority of investments in this period will be in the form of fixed term deposits with banks and building societies.
-A spread of counterparties and maturity dates will be maintained to maximise the diversification of credit and interest rate risks.

-(c) Long-term funds are not required to meet any liquidity need and can be invested with a greater emphasis on achieving higher returns.
+A spread of counterparties and maturity dates will be maintained to maximise the diversification of credit and interest rate risks. - (c) Long-term funds are not required to meet any liquidity need and can be invested with a greater emphasis on achieving higher returns.
 Security remains fundamental, however as any losses from defaults will impact on the total return.
 Liquidity is of lesser concern, although it should still be possible to sell investments, with due notice, if large cash commitments arise unexpectedly.
+This is where a wider range of instruments, including structured deposits, certificates of deposit, gilts and corporate bonds could be used to diversify the portfolio.